New cybercrime and fraud reporting system

-Reporting of cybercrime and fraud is very low in Canada, making it difficult for law enforcement to keep up with the ever-changing landscape of cybercrime.
+Only a small percentage of cybercrimes or frauds are reported to Police in Canada, making it difficult for law enforcement to keep up with the ever-changing threat landscape.

-To make it easier for Canadians and businesses to report cybercrime and fraud, we're in the process of creating a new reporting system with the Canadian Anti-Fraud Centre (CAFC).
+To make it easier for Canadians and businesses to report cybercrime and fraud, we are developing a new reporting system with the Canadian Anti-Fraud Centre (CAFC).

-Once fully in place, in 2022, any victim of or witness to a cybercrime or fraud will be able use this system to report the crime online.
+Once fully in place, in 2023-2024, a victim or witness of a cybercrime or fraud will be able to use this system to report the crime online.